 I’ve been an editor and writer for my entire professional career and live outside of Houston, Tex.
-Before arriving in Houston, I lived with my Mom and brother in a little piece of Dutch paradise-on-earth known as Holland, Mich.
+Before arriving in Houston, I lived with my Mom and brother in Holland, Mich.
 Our home was a Victorian-era cottage within easy walking distance of the beach.
 Buying that house was the last thing my parents did together and allowing me to grow up where I did is still among the greatest gifts I’ve ever received.

 My dad stuck around.
 He was a sculptor and art professor.
 My mom was business manager of the local college’s theater department.
 Between the two of them I had nearly continuous exposure to the arts, sailboats, and a wide variety of interesting young adults.
 I visited geodesic domes frequently and was John Houseman’s chauffeur-for-a-day as a 17-year old.
 One year later I moved to Houston (where I knew no one), felt instantly at home, and have been here more or less ever since.